 Hard Disk Drive Storage (HDD)

-Hard disk drives or HDDs are the traditional storage devices for personal computers.
+Hard disk drives or HDDs are traditional storage devices for personal computers.
 You can find them in the vast majority of notebooks, especially inexpensive ones.
 They are based on rotating magnetic platters and reading heads.
 HDDs are the slowest kind of storage in modern PCs.
-In today’s era of fast processors and large system memory amounts, hard drives are oftentimes a system performance bottleneck.
+In today’s era of fast processors and large system memory amounts, hard drive is oftentimes a system performance bottleneck.
 In comparison to solid state drives, hybrid drives, and eMMC storage, they’re characterized by longer system boot-up times, slower application and file loading, and slower file copy / paste command execution.
 On the positive side, HDD is the cheapest kind of storage.

-A rotational speed of platters of 5,400 rounds-per-minute is the standard one for laptop-use hard drives.
+Rotational speed of platters of 5,400 rounds-per-minute is the standard one for laptop-use hard drives.
 HDDs in select notebooks spin at 7,200 rpm, making read / write speeds and access to data somewhat quicker.
 However, 7,200 rpm HDDs for laptops are a rarity on the market and don’t improve overall performance much.
-Besides rotational speed, size of an HDD’s cache which is usually either 8GB or 16MB, also affects performance.
+Besides rotational speed, size of an HDD’s cache memory which is usually either 8 or 16MB, also affects performance.

-Laptop hard drives come in the 2.5-inch form factor and are connected to the rest of the PC systems via the SATA III (6Gbps) interface, which replaced SATA II 3Gbps years ago.
-Some ultra-portable laptops from 2000’s used smaller 1.8” HDDs and microSATA interface, but these are abandoned nowadays in favor of even smaller internal storage devices like mSATA and M.2 SSD cards (described below).
+Laptop hard drives come in the 2.5-inch form factor and are connected to the rest of the PC systems via the SATA III interface, which replaced SATA II years ago.

 Since hard disk drives are mechanical devices and notebooks are meant to be carried around, manufacturers have to use enhanced HDD shock protection technologies to prevent data loses caused by accidental drops.